Overview

 Get raw file contents

 By default, any media sent by a user is automatically uploaded to the Botpress Files API.
 This means you can read the raw file contents directly from the payload’s URL.
+For example, if you prompt the user to send an image, you can read {{event.payload.imageUrl}} to get the image.

-You can also set an expiry time for downloaded files — just update the Downloaded Media Expiry field in the Configuration menu.
+You can also set an expiry time for downloaded files—just update the Downloaded Media Expiry field in the Configuration menu.

 From WhatsApp API